richelkim/Roam/README.md

 For people who like going somewhere.

-Roam is a Toronto-area hiking club website built with Next.js.
+Roam is a Toronto-area hiking club.
 V1 includes Home, Hikes, individual hike pages, How It Works, and an RSVP handoff prepared for Tally.

 ## Content model